Neko-Box-Coder/SimpleCodingStyle/README.md

             }
         ```
 - #### Anything that can be accessed outside a function - PascalCase
-    - **Explaination:** Clean, easy to read without any cryptic underscores or prefixes/suffixes, and can clearly indicate it can be used/accessed by other functions.
+    - **Explanation:** Clean, easy to read without any cryptic underscores or prefixes/suffixes, and can clearly indicate it can be used/accessed by other functions.
     - __Types Names or Class/Namespace Identifier - Explicit Noun__
         - Example: `class ModulesManager`
     - __Class/Global variables names - Explicit Noun Or State__